hadisrour6/Discord_StockBot/README.md

 List of commands:
 - .about  will bring up all commands
-- .price or .$ followed by any valid ticker will bring up its price for example: .price AAPL or .$ AAPL\n"
+- .price or .$ followed by any valid ticker will bring up its price for example: .price AAPL or .$ AAPL
 - .trade or .Trade will begin the 'CryptoTrading' script that will begin calculating RSI and buying/selling your crypto of choice based on RSI.
 When an order is made an update is sent to users phone through text
+- .sector or .sec followed by any valid ticker will return the sector said company is in
+- .dividends or .div followed by any valid ticker will return the amount of dividends the company gives out to its share holders
+- .shares or .Shares followed by any valid ticker will return the number of outstanding shares a company has

 ## Technical Documentation
   1. Install Python 3.7 or above.
 Install Python [here](https://www.python.org/).